rhythm1950/Adventure-Cars/README.md

 Live site: https://rhythm1950.github.io/Adventure-Cars/

-Used in the project: HTML, CSS, Bootstrap
+Used in the project: HTML, CSS, Bootstrap, jQuery